Scalar::Util(3pm) - phpMan

 not really be high enough to warrant the use of a keyword, and the size

-so small such that being individual extensions would be wasteful.
+would be so small that being individual extensions would be wasteful.

-If EXPR evaluates to a blessed reference the name of the package
+If $ref is a blessed reference, the name of the package that it is

 $scalar = "foo";